Your Questions Answered

 - Below standard workmanship resulting in loss of value;

-- The above list is not exhaustive, please therefore contact us to discuss further if your situation does not fall in line with the above criteria;
+The above list is by no means exhaustive; please contact us if your situation is not covered by the above breaches;

 What is time limitation?